lbugnion/sample-azure-simplexamarinfunction/Doc/creatingvs.md

 4. Enter a name for the Function application.
 Note that you can have multiple functions in one Function application.
 Then press OK.

-> Note: The function's name should be unique and will appear in the function's URL.
-For example if the function is named LbCalculator, the domain will be https://lbcalculator.azurewebsites.net.

 5. In the New Template dialog, select Http trigger and the following options:

     - Azure Functions v1 (.NET framework).
 If you prefer, you can also select Azure Functions v2 (.NET core).
 The advantage of a .NET core function application is that it can run on servers with Linux.
 However some features are unavailable at this point.